This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 - Understanding Biological Behavior (First Edition) (Miguel) (Noba) (CC BY-NC-SA 4.0)

 These are modules – not a full text.
 Noba is “the dream project” of Ed and Carol Diener.
 It has modules written by some big names in psychology.
 Students have the option of accessing free digital versions or purchasing a print version.
 It has not been confirmed that this resource is sufficient to serve as a stand-alone text.
+The topics about other psych topics like pathology and memory have a lot more general (cognitive, affective, etc) topics than a biopsych book might – the focus is not as much on the biological aspects of behavior as would be in a traditional biopsych textbook.

 - Psychology as a Biological Science by Peter Lindberg (CC-BY-NC-SA 4.0)